Stock market today: Wall Street wavers as Big Tech stocks fall

 The update follows a report on Tuesday from the Conference Board that said confidence among U.S. consumers improved in November, but not by as much as economists expected.

+The latest inflation data, though, is a sign that the rate of inflation seems to be stalling as it falls to within range of the Fed's target of 2%.
+The central bank started raising its benchmark interest rate from near-zero in early 2022 to a two-decade high by the middle of 2023 and held it there in order to tame inflation.

+The Fed started cutting its benchmark interest rate in September, followed by a second cut in November.
+Wall Street expects a similar quarter-point cut at the central bank's upcoming meeting in December.

 Treasury yields slipped in the bond market.
-The yield on the 10-year Treasury fell to 4.25% from 4.30% late Tuesday.
-The yield on the two-year Treasury fell to 4.21% from 4.25% late Tuesday.
+The yield on the 10-year Treasury fell to 4.26% from 4.30% late Tuesday.
+The yield on the two-year Treasury, which more closely follows expected actions by the Fed, fell to 4.22% from 4.25% late Tuesday.

 U.S. markets will be closed Thursday for Thanksgiving.